Engaging curious minds and inspiring Australia’s future.

 As the 2026 Australian of the Year, and the first professional astronaut to officially represent Australia, Katherine has brought her insights and knowledge to the space industry and communities across the country.

-State governments in Queensland, the Australian Capital Territory, Tasmania and Victoria facilitated Katherine's visits, hosting up to three days of engagements in each location.
+State governments in Queensland, the Australian Capital Territory (ACT), Tasmania, Victoria, Western Australia (WA), and South Australia (SA) facilitated Katherine's visits, hosting up to three to four days of engagements in each location.

 From regional towns to major cities, Katherine's national program has demonstrated why space matters and encouraged young Australians to back themselves and consider STEM careers – helping build the next-generation workforce.

-Our Aussie astronaut will be travelling to Western Australia and South Australia in the coming weeks, followed by New South Wales later this year.
+Our Aussie astronaut will be travelling to New South Wales later this year.

 Snapshot of Katherine's national tour